shkschneider/game_ViresInNumeris/box.md

 Spend HashRates to mine Blocks.
 Mining rewards you with Coins.
-Spend them on powerful Actions or collect them.

-Play Actions card to favor yourself or attack your opponent(s).
+Go through random Events.
+Use any Action available to challenge opponents, try your luck, bet, steal, counter, destroy... to be the best miner!

 The longest Chain ends the game.
-Blocks and Coins score 1 point each.
-The Player with the most points wins.
+The player with the most Blocks and Coins wins!

 _You will need a source of randomness: a coin to flip usually works._
+__No prior knowledge is required.__

 ```
 01 00 00 00 00 00 00 00  00 00 00 00 00 00 00 00